kubeshop/testkube-docs/docs/articles/integrations-triggers.md

 ### New Trigger Action

-Once the condition has been specified you need to specified what action to take when the trigger occurs:
+Once the condition has been specified, you need to specify what action to take when the trigger occurs:

 - select the **Testkube action** to perform.
 - select the target **Testkube Resource** for the action, either by Labels or by Name.